COMMERCIAL FLIGHTS AND PASSENGERS

 Your basic aircraft should be set up to permit passengers to board and to sit down.
 This page outlines the steps required for this to happen on the main types of aircraft, however it does not cover the part where passengers move through the airport to get to the aircraft boarding point.
 This is covered on the following page:

-This page is dedicated to the setup of the aircraft to recieve passenegers, both as part of a commercial flight activity, and also when participating in other careers, or even when in free-flight.
-However, it should be noted that the constraints listed here only apply to commercial flight activities in career mode.
-For other activities, their own unique constraints will be applied (except free-flight which has no contraints) and only the passenger navigation graph information - and associated interactions and weight distribution information - are relevant.
+This page is dedicated to the setup of the aircraft to receive passengers, both as part of a commercial flight activity, and also when participating in other careers, or even when in free-flight.
+However, it should be noted that the constraints listed here only apply to commercial flight activities in career mode and require an aircraft of the type airliner.
+For other activities, their own unique constraints will be applied (except free-flight which has no constraints) and only the passenger navigation graph information - and associated interactions and weight distribution information - are relevant.
 This means that you have some flexibility in setting up the navigation_graph_passenger.cfg since you can have all the navigation graph data for all applicable careers in a single file in the common folder, or you may have multiple additional navigation graph files with the same file name in dedicated presets containing the data specific to the career (since these will be merged together as part of the Auto-Merge process for modular SimObjects anyway).

 Example Of Passengers Sitting In An Aircraft